Neal Skupski

-Neal Skupski (born 1 December 1989) is a British professional tennis player who specialises in doubles.
-He has a career-high doubles ranking of world No. 1.
-He achieved this milestone in November 2022, topping the rankings jointly with long-time partner Wesley Koolhof at the end of that year.
-Skupski became the third British world no. 1 in doubles after Jamie Murray and Joe Salisbury.
+Neal Skupski (born 1 December 1989) is a British professional tennis player who specializes in doubles.
+He has a career-high doubles ranking of world No. 1 by the ATP.
+He first achieved this milestone in November 2022, topping the rankings jointly with long-time partner Wesley Koolhof.
+He became the third British world no. 1 in doubles after Jamie Murray and Joe Salisbury.

-Skupski is a three-time Grand Slam champion, having won the 2023 Wimbledon Championships in men's doubles with Koolhof, and the 2021 and 2022 Wimbledon Championships in mixed doubles alongside Desirae Krawczyk.
+Skupski is a five-time Grand Slam champion, having won the 2023 Wimbledon Championships partnering Wesley Koolhof and 2026 Australian Open & 2026 US Open partnering Christian Harrison.
+In mixed doubles, he earned the 2021 and 2022 Wimbledon Championships titles, playing alongside Desirae Krawczyk.
 Koolhof and Skupski were also runners-up at the 2022 US Open, and Krawczyk and Skupski reached the final at the 2024 Australian Open and 2024 French Open.
-He has won 17 doubles titles on the ATP Tour, including the Madrid Open, Canadian Open and Paris Masters at Masters 1000 level in 2022.
+He has won 18 doubles titles on the ATP Tour, including the Madrid Open, Canadian Open and Paris Masters at ATP Masters 1000 level in 2022.

 Skupski has represented Great Britain in the Davis Cup since 2019 and competed at the 2020 Summer Olympics.

+He attended Louisiana State University, where he studied sports administration as well as played college tennis.

-Early life and college career
+Early life

 Neal Skupski was born in Liverpool to Mary Skupski and Ken Skupski Sr. and attended King David High School.
 Neal is the younger brother of fellow tennis player Ken Skupski Jr., with whom he has regularly partnered since 2013 until Ken Jr.'s retirement from professional tennis in July 2022.

-He competed in a handful of matches in 2010 and 2011, before taking a year out to finish his degree at Louisiana State University, where he studied sports administration as well as playing college tennis.
+He competed in a handful of matches in 2010 and 2011, then took a year to finish his degree at LSU.